Origin Story

 It would have been their 38th anniversary on October 19th.
 “That is always the hardest holiday – not Christmas, not a birthday, and not the day he passed away.”

 They had been married 35 years and thought they’d be together for at least 70 years, but in 2021, he died of Covid.
 He had been a beloved football coach, and she, a supportive coach's wife, their lives revolved around sports and the family.
-He supported her career with The American Cancer Society, where she first got involved as a teenager when her beloved grandfather died of cancer.
+He supported her career with the American Cancer Society, where she first got involved as a teenager when her beloved grandfather died of cancer.

 She misses the phone calls with him after work, driving home, and sharing successes and challenges.
 Misses the hand she’d held every day – in church, walking down the street, driving in a car – gone.
 “I was at a crossroads about what to do with the rest of my life.”